Should You Beat or Pay your Ticket?

 Add to that the potential for an increase in insurance rates, and you could find yourself swimming in fines.

-2. What Is the Time-Cost of Your Ticket?
+2. What is the Time-Cost of Your Ticket?

 Money is only the first factor if it’s worth it to take the charge to court.
 The second is time.